What are pronouns?

 What if I accidentally use the wrong pronoun/make a mistake with a student?

 If this happens, it’s okay.
-We all make these mistakes, and the best thing to do in this situation is to politely and quickly apologize, use your student’s proper pronoun, and move on.
+We all make these mistakes, and the best thing to do in this situation is to politely and quickly apologize, use your student’s lived pronoun, and move on.
 Try, “I’m sorry: I meant to say ‘she,” or even quicker, “Apologies: she.”
-A big apology or spending more than a brief moment clarifying the proper pronoun of your student can make everyone feel uncomfortable and awkward (Ruberg).
+A big apology or spending more than a brief moment clarifying the pronouns of your student can make everyone feel uncomfortable and awkward (Ruberg).

 - Abadi, Mark. “‘They’ was just named 2015’s Word of the Year.”
 Business Insider, 9 Jan.
 2016. http://www.businessinsider.de/the-word-they-named-2015-word-of-the-year-2016-1?r=US&IR=T. Accessed 10 Nov.
 2016.